If you’re wondering how to afford Christmas expenses this year, here is a list of ideas to earn extra holiday cash this season!

 You’ll likely be doing a fair amount of holiday shopping for your loved ones this holiday season, so why not get paid for it?!
 Sites like Rakuten (formerly, Ebates) allow you to earn cashback from online purchases — and it’s entirely free to use.
 I suggested it to my newsletter subscribers, and here’s what one of them had to say:

 “I wanted to thank you and your partners for the information you gave me to earn extra income.
 I’ve never made money online before, I’ve tried, but failed many times.
 This week I tried out Ebates and made $102.06, and my wife made $22.13 just today.
 I am so overwhelmed and beyond excited.
 I have tears of joy.
 My passion is to help the inner-city youth, especially in the Chicago area, the elderly, and our vets.
 Thank you, and God bless you.” – Paulus, from Mount Prospect, Illinois.

-I’ve personally been using Rakuten since 2013, and during that time, I’ve earned over $1,929.32 cashback — not bad!
+I’ve been using Rakuten since 2013, and during that time, I’ve earned over $2,985 cashback, not bad!

-20. Christmas Tree Removal
+24. Christmas Tree Removal

 Related Content: Ways to Turn Your Trash into Cash

 The best way to make enough money for your holiday shopping and extras is to start earlier than later.
 Most retail companies start hiring in September and October for seasonal positions.
-If you’re considering using an on-demand site or app, start the application process now, so you’ll be ready to go when the seasonal highs hit.
-And if you’re considering making holiday crafts — by all means start making them now!
+If you’re considering using an on-demand site or app, start the application process now, so you’ll be ready to go when the seasonal demands hit.
+And if you’re considering making holiday crafts, by all means, start making them now!
 As they say, the early bird gets the worm.

 Originally published December 11, 2009.
-Content updated October 16, 2019.
+Content updated September 2023.